cmayron/Legal-Calculus/README.md

 LCES is built for the real world.

-Not the legal system as it is described in abstract doctrine.
+**Not the legal system as it is described in abstract doctrine.
 Not the justice system as people hope it functions.
-But legal process as it is actually experienced: through deadlines, incentives, sequence, burden, institutional pressure, procedural control, and the record that gets built.
+But legal process as it is actually experienced: through deadlines, incentives, sequence, burden, institutional pressure, procedural control, and the record that gets built.**

-LCES Legal Calculus Educational System is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.  ￼
+LCES Legal Calculus Educational System is a procedural-literacy framework for understanding WHY legal outcomes happen, HOW legal actors behave, and how to respond in a structured, reviewable way.  ￼

 The Premise

-A legal system is not the same thing as a justice system.
+**A legal system is not the same thing as a justice system.**

 Rules matter.
 Law matters.
 Facts matter.
 But outcomes are also shaped by:
 	•	timing